The history of Bellerive Country Club

-After starting in 1897 as a nine-hole course, Bellerive Country Club’s membership was incorporated in 1910 and named after Louis St. Ange De Bellerive, the last French commander in North America.
-The original course in Normandy was designed by Scotsman Robert Foulis.
+Founded in 1897 as The Field Club with a nine-hole golf course, the membership incorporated in 1910, moved the club to Normandy and named the club Bellerive after Louis St. Ange De Bellerive, the last French Governor in North America.
+The original Normandy course was designed by Scotsman Robert Foulis.

-In 1955 the members decided to relocate, and allowed Robert Trent Jones, Sr. to pick the land and design the new golf course.
-The venue opened in 1960, and hosted its first U.S. Open just five years later.
-Gary Player won that 1965 championship, completing his career grand slam in the process.
+In 1955, the members decided to relocate and chose Robert Trent Jones, Sr. to select the land and design the new golf course.
+The club relocated to Creve Coeur in 1960.
+Five years later, in 1965, the club hosted the United States Open, the youngest course to ever host an Open Championship.
+Gary Player won the 1965 Championship, completing the career grand slam in the process.